 Chief Commissioner and Chair of the Board of Governors

 Andrew started his term as Chief Commissioner and Chair of the Board of Governors in November 2012.
 Andrew donned a blue and brown hat at age 5 and hasn’t looked back since.
 His educational pursuits have given him the opportunity to expand his Scouting horizons to include New Zealand, Spain, and Scotland.
-Andrew has been a Deputy Area Commissioner in Ontario, a Deputy Council Commissioner in BC, and was, most recently, a trainer and an Area Commissioner in Alberta.
-Andrew is passionate about bringing the spirit of Scouting to programs and has always believed that this is best achieved by supporting leaders with quality training, servicing, and timely recognition.
-Professionally, Andrew has spent the last six years supporting Imperial Oil’s retail business.
-He currently resides in Calgary with his wife Brenda.
+Andrew has been a Deputy Area Commissioner in Ontario, a Deputy Council Commissioner in BC, an Area Commissioner in Alberta, and was, most recently, Deputy National Commissioner for Volunteer Services.
+Andrew is passionate about bringing the spirit of Scouting to programs and has always believed that this is best achieved by supporting Scouters with quality training, in-person coaching, and timely recognition.
+Professionally, Andrew has spent the last nine years supporting Imperial Oil’s retail and refining businesses.
+He currently resides in Calgary with his wife Brenda and his dog Kayleigh.

 National Youth Commissioner & Chair of the National Youth Network

 Kaylee is currently enrolled in the Bachelor of Education program at the University of Alberta.
 She has been involved with Scouting since Beavers and went all the way through the youth program.
 She recently held the position of Assistant National Youth Commissioner- West, where she supported youth leadership and involvement.
-She is currently a Rover Scout with 59th Velociraptor Crew in Edmonton, and the Special Events Coordinator for the 2013 Canadian Scout Jamboree.
+She is currently a Rover Scout with 59th Velociraptor Crew in Edmonton.

 Kaylee has her Chief's Scout Award and is a Scouts Canada Youth Spokesperson.
 In 2010 she became a Junior Baden-Powell Fellow with the World Scout Foundation, and was awarded the Queen's Diamond Jubilee medal in 2012.